wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.5 =
+* New: Gallery feature for specific custom ordered groupings of catalog library items.
+* Fix: CataBlog Options Form did not pass validation when it should have, it passes now.
+* Fix: Excerpt length must now be a positive integer to save your options.

 = 1.4.8 =
 * New: Beta version of the new Galleries feature.